cysouw/diathesis/text/c12_zuInfinitive.md

 ### *denken+zu‑Infinitiv* Cogitative (*Kogitativ*) {#sec:zuinfinitiv-denken}

-In most contexts, the verb *denken* means 'to think'

-"beabsichtigen/wollen" not in meaning 'to think, to believe' *Cogitative* from Lat *cogitare* 'to plan, to intend'
+In most contexts, the verb *denken* means 'to think, to believe'.
+In this meaning, a *zu‑Infinitiv* consstruction is not coherent [@next a,b].
+However, with a *zu‑Infinitiv* in a coherent construction, the verb *denken* means 'to plan, to intend' [@next c,d].
+I propose to call this construction a *cogitative* (from Lat. *cogitare* 'to plan, to intend').

 ::: ex
 - Er denkt, mich überraschen zu können. \